NEPAH Official Contest Rules

 5. Sponsorship is optional.
 As the Producer of the NEPAH contest, NYC-PAH is unable to sponsor any contestants.
 Sponsorship may be sought out to mitigate travel expenses, coordinate donation baskets, or for any other contributions to support the contestant throughout the weekend.
 Any sponsorship must be disclosed on the application, or in writing to the Producers if attained after submitting the application.

 6. All applications will be reviewed by the Producers before approving contestants to compete.
-Applications must be submitted by Wednesday 6 October 2021at 11:59 PM EST.
+Applications must be submitted by 5 days before the scheduledMeet and Sniff at 11:59 PM EST.

 7. All applicants must submit all social media accounts they have.
 They must allow the Producers to be able to view the current and history of their public facing accounts.
 Any questions regarding past behavior will be addressed at that time.
 Examples are, but not limited to: symbols that promote racism, bigotry, speech that squelches diversity and inclusion, rhetoric that is consistently inflammatory in nature, espousal of willful consent violations.